Tennessee Rental Agreement

 note

 Some Tennessee cities, like Nashville and Memphis, have more comprehensive rules than the statewide standard.
+In addition, Tennessee’s Uniform Residential Landlord-Tenant Act (URLTA) does not apply in smaller counties.
 Always check local laws.

 Tennessee Landlord Tenant Laws

-• Warranty of Habitability – Tennessee landlords can only rent out property that’s habitable, which means providing health and safety features like heat, hot water, plumbing, and electricity.
-A landlord must make repairs to any legally necessary feature within 14 days of proper notice from the tenant.
+• Warranty of Habitability – Tennessee landlords landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
+Landlords must repair any issues within 14 days of proper notice.
 Otherwise, a tenant can ask a court to order repairs, lease cancellation, or compensation, plus reasonable attorney fees.
-Tennessee tenants aren’t allowed to repair and deduct, or withhold rent.
+Tennessee tenants can’t repair and deduct, or withhold rent.

 • Evictions –Tennessee landlords may evict for rent default, lease violations, or illegal acts, among other things.
 Before filing eviction, landlords must serve tenants with prior notice to pay or quit, depending on the eviction type.
 This means most evictions in Tennessee take between four to eight weeks.

-• Security Deposits – Tennessee has no maximum cap on a security deposit.
-Landlords must return any unused portion of the deposit within 30 days of lease termination (60, if the tenant is silent regarding a refund).
-Counties with fewer than 75,000 people do not have to keep these standards, and get governed entirely by what’s in the lease.
+• Security Deposits – Tennessee does not limit the amount of a security deposit.
+When the lease ends, the landlord must return any unused portion of a tenant’s deposit within 30 days (or 60, if the tenant is silent regarding a refund).
+Counties with fewer than 75,000 people aren’t bound by these rules and can go with whatever is in the lease.

-• Lease Termination – Tennessee tenants can break a month-to-month with 30 days of advance notice.
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.
+• Lease Termination – Tennessee tenants can end a month-to-month with 30 days of advance notice.
+Terminating a fixed-term lease early usually requires active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-• Rent Increases and Fees – Tennessee does not cap the frequency or amount of rent increases, or require justification or advance notice before an increase.
+• Rent Increases and Fees – Tennessee does limit the amount or timing of a rent increase.
 Fees do have some limitations.
-Late rent payments can’t charge more than 10% of the missing amount as a fees, and bounced check fees are capped at $30.
+Late rent payments can’t charge more than 10% of the unpaid amount as a fees.
+Bounced check fees have a $30 limit.

-• Landlord Entry –Tennessee landlords have a right to enter rental property for inspections, maintenance, and emergencies.
-The landlord can also choose some special standards related to property showings if the right language is agreed in the lease.
-They must provide “reasonable” notice (usually at least 24 hours) before any entry, except in emergency situations.
+• Landlord Entry –Tennessee landlords have a right to enter rental property for inspections and maintenance.
+The landlord also may reserve a right to show the property to potential tenants or buyers, by agreement in the lease.
+Except in emergencies, a landlord must provide reasonable advance notice (usually at least 24 hours).

-• Settling Legal Disputes – Tennessee allows landlord-tenant disputes in small claims court as long as the value in controversy is under $25,000.
-Unlike many other state court systems, Tennessee small claims has jurisdiction to deal with evictions as well.
+• Settling Legal Disputes – Tennessee lets small claims courts hear landlord-tenant disputes, as long as the value in controversy is under $25,000.
+Unlike many other states, Tennessee allows eviction cases in small claims.
 The statute of limitations is 6 years for rent-related claims, and 3 years for other types of disputes.

 To learn more about landlord tenant laws in Tennessee, click here.